 Although the Samsung HW-Q60T is the newer model of the Samsung HW-Q60R, the older model still slightly outperforms the 2020 model.
 The Samsung HW-Q60R is better for dialogue thanks to its center channel performance, and its surround channel is slightly less bass-heavy.
 In contrast, the Samsung HW-Q60T offers a graphic EQ plus presets like Pro Game mode, which is nice when you want to adjust your audio to better suit your gameplay.
 However, unlike other Samsung soundbars including the HW-Q60R, the HW-Q60T lacks a companion app.

 The Samsung HW-Q60T and the Samsung HW-S60T have different channel setups but have very similar performances.
 The HW-Q60T is a 5.1 setup so it can produce a more thumpy bass, thanks to its wireless subwoofer.
-It can get louder with fewer compression artifacts at max volume, its discrete center channel reproduces more clear and accurate dialogue, and it also has an auto-volume mode.
+It can get a bit louder with fewer compression artifacts at max volume, its discrete center channel reproduces more clear and accurate dialogue, and it also has an auto-volume mode.
 It has a Full HDMI In as well too, but it only supports Dolby Digital and DTS.
 In contrast, the HW-S60T can use Wi-Fi to stream audio, it has a slightly more neutral treble range, and even though its surround performance is still poor, it's still slightly better than the HW-Q60T.

 The Samsung HW-Q80R is a better overall performing soundbar than the Samsung HW-Q60T.
 The Samsung HW-Q80R is larger in size, which might be a bit more difficult to fit in your setup, but it has a much better-balanced sound profile that still delivers a thumpy, rumbly bass.
 It's louder, has height channels so it can support Atmos content, and you can use Wi-Fi to stream your audio.
 However, the HW-Q60T has an auto-volume feature.
 It also has EQ presets such as Game Pro mode, which is great for gamers who don't want to tinker with their audio too much.